TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2026.4.16.392 (16 April, 2026)
 ### Features
 * Improved numeric formatting: volume now display with 0 decimal places by default, expanding up to 8 decimal places only when needed to show non-zero digits.
+### Changes
+* "Volume factor" option is removed from maker symbols settings.

 ## Version 2026.4.14.597 (14 April, 2026)
 ### Features